severedsolo/DeathAndTaxes/README.md

 - "Land Value Tax" - pay a tax on your owned apartments every day or they will be repossessed (this is basically ApartmentRent but rather than locking you out, the apartment will just be lost).

 ## Known Issues
-### Persistent Fines
-- UI is a bit screwy.
-There's a bug in the base game where fines aren't persisted when loading a save, so what you see on screen will only be "fines since you loaded this save".
-Actual fines will be deducted and communicated to you when you die.
-- Likewise the UI isn't really setup to persist fines between leaving buildings, so you'll see multiple "fine boxes".
-If it gets annoying just reload your save and they will disappear (due to above bug).
-- I couldn't figure out a good way to get the fine amounts directly so we cheat and "simulate" taking the fines and then give you the money back.
-This means if you don't actually have enough money to pay, your penalty will be based on money in hand instead.

 ### Social Credit Adjustments
 - Doesn't always tell you social credit has been removed.
 I'm telling the game to, but it doesn't always show.
 Actual social credit amounts will be correct.